hep-gc/cloudscheduler/docs/source/_architecture/_data_services/_database/_views/view_clouds.rst

 * **cascading_vm_image** (String(64)):

-      This field displays the effective default flavor for the cloud.
+      'cascading_' fields are a consolidation of and determined by the group and cloud settings and are the effective default for the cloud.
+The cloud setting overrides the group setting which overrides no setting (or a NULL value).

       This field displays the effective default (kernal) image name for the cloud.

 * **cascading_vm_keep_alive** (Integer):

-      This field displays the effective default flavor for the cloud.
+      'cascading_' fields are a consolidation of and determined by the group and cloud settings and are the effective default for the cloud.
+The cloud setting overrides the group setting which overrides no setting (or a NULL value).

       This field displays the effective default VM keep alive time for the cloud.

 * **cascading_vm_keyname** (String(64)):

-      This field displays the effective default flavor for the cloud.
+      'cascading_' fields are a consolidation of and determined by the group and cloud settings and are the effective default for the cloud.
+The cloud setting overrides the group setting which overrides no setting (or a NULL value).

       This field displays the effective default ssh keypair name for the cloud.

 * **cascading_vm_network** (String(64)):

-      This field displays the effective default flavor for the cloud.
+      'cascading_' fields are a consolidation of and determined by the group and cloud settings and are the effective default for the cloud.
+The cloud setting overrides the group setting which overrides no setting (or a NULL value).

       This field displays the effective default network name for the cloud.

 * **cascading_vm_security_groups** (String(128)):

-      This field displays the effective default flavor for the cloud.
+      'cascading_' fields are a consolidation of and determined by the group and cloud settings and are the effective default for the cloud.
+The cloud setting overrides the group setting which overrides no setting (or a NULL value).

       This field displays the effective default list of security groups for the cloud.